irmen/Pyro4/docs/source/tutorials.rst

     ``Pyro4.config.SERIALIZER = 'pickle'``

     For now, ignore the exact meaning of this particular setting.
 It is needed to get the stock market tutorial running in the form presented here.
+Basically it enables Pyro to transfer actual Python objects to remote calls, instead of only simple types such as lists and strings.
-In other chapters the meaning of this setting will be explained.
+    In other chapters the meaning of this setting will be explained in more detail.

 main